Course Catalog

 5 units

 Cognition in children from infancy through adolescence.
 Basic and current research on children's understanding of the social and physical world.
-Focus on major theoretical perspectives: Piaget's constructivist approach, information processing approach, and sociocultural approach.
-(Formerly course 117.)
-Prerequisite(s): courses 3 or 100 and 10.
+Focus on major theoretical perspectives: especially Piaget's constructivist approach and sociocultural approach.
+Prerequisite(s): PSYC 10 and PSYC 100.
+Enrollment is restricted to psychology and cognitive science majors and minors.

 PSYC 106